Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Financial equilibrium

 We also deduce that there exist states $X'_A,Y'_B$ such that $\theta(X_A,Y_B) \sim (X'_A,Y'_B)$.
-To see why, let $X'_A,Y'_B$ be the states of $A$ and $B$ after financial contact.
-Then the only difference between the left- and right-hand sides is that the left-side has financial contact between $A$ and $B$; but the trader can act as a financial contact between $A$ and $B$ on the right-hand side by simply detecting if someone in $A$ wants to give money to someone in $B$ and making the transfer for them.
+To see why, let $X'_A,Y'_B$ be the states of $A$ and $B$ after financial contact is removed.
+Then the only difference between the left- and right-hand sides is that the left-side has financial contact between $A$ and $B$; but the trader can act as a financial contact between $A$ and $B$ on the right-hand side by simply offering a money transfer service.
 So in the presence of the trader, the two sides are the same.
 Thus they are reversibly accessible from each other.
 This is A12 of \cite{LY} and we get it again for free.

-If there is no nett flow of money between $A$ and $B$ on bringing them into financial contact, we say their states are in {\em financial equilibrium} and write $X_A \equiv Y_B$.
-Thus, after nett money flow has occurred, $X'_A \equiv Y'_B$.
+1ex {\bf Definition (financial equilibrium, $\equiv$)}: If there is no nett flow of money between $A$ and $B$ on bringing them into financial contact, we say their states are in {\em financial equilibrium}, and write $X_A \equiv Y_B$.
+1ex Thus, after nett money flow has occurred, $X'_A \equiv Y'_B$.
 From the definition, $\equiv$ is symmetric.\footnote{\cite{LY} deduce symmetry of $\equiv$ in their Lemma 2(ii), from their axioms A4, A5, A7, A11 and A12 but we have not yet introduced A4, A5, A7, and prefer to reduce our dependence on them.}

-We assume also (A13$'$) that $\equiv$ is reflexive: i.e.,~that each state of an economy is in financial equilibrium with itself, or put differently, there are no internal barriers to money flow.
+We deduce also (A13$'$) that $\equiv$ is reflexive:~i.e.,~that each state of a simple economy is in financial equilibrium with itself, or put differently, there are no internal barriers to money flow (within the distinguished money component).
 Formally, this requires us to be able to make a copy of the system, to make the financial join of a system to itself, but let us suppose that this is possible.
-Then there is no money flow between these copies because of the assumed indecomposability of (each copy of) the system.
+Then the unique equilibrium must be symmetric between the copies, because otherwise\ its reflection would be another equilibrium (contradicting uniqueness).
+Reflection-symmetry implies that there can be no nett direction of money flow.
 Thus $\equiv$ is reflexive.\footnote{A13$'$ is not one of the axioms of \cite{LY}; instead they deduce it in their Lemma 2(i) from A4, A5, A7, A11 and A12.
 We prefer to list it as an axiom, to avoid relying on A4 and A5, and also reflexivity doesn't seem to us as clear a logical consequence as they claim:~it might depend on the way in which the join is made.
 So we treat reflexivity as an axiom, A13$'$.}